Weekly Coronavirus (COVID-19) bulletin

-Public Health Wales has reported as of November 25 a further 2,158 new confirmed cases of coronavirus in Wales since Wednesday, bringing the total number of cases to 75,986.
-The total number of cases for Powys as at November 25 stands at 1,358 an increase of 34 since Wednesday although the figure is likely to be much higher.
+Public Health Wales has reported as of January 13 the confirmed number of coronavirus cases in Wales is 176,056.
+The total number of cases for Powys as at January 13 stands at 2,969.

-Figures issued by the Office of National Statistics (ONS) on the number of deaths in Powys attributed, either wholly or in part to COVID-19, as at the week ending November 13 was 108.
-There were five COVID related death in the county during the week the most since mid-May.
+Figures issued by the Office of National Statistics (ONS) on the number of deaths in Powys attributed, either wholly or in part to COVID-19, registered up to January 9 was 159.

 Welsh Government updates

 - Letters about the Welsh Government's COVID-19 vaccination plans are arriving at the front door of every household in Wales.